taocpp/config/doc/Parsing-Config-Files.md

 *Warning: The documentation is still work-in-progress and very incomplete.*

-Requires good C++17 support, currently only tested on GCC 8.
+Requires good C++17 support, currently only tested on GCC 8 and Clang.

 If you manage to compile the tests and examples by tweaking the `Makefile`, and want to try this out in your application, simply include `tao/config/config.hpp` and use one of the functions